mozilla/application-services/docs/design/remerge/rfc.md

 loss.

 Additionally, the schema contains two version numbers.
-Both the schema version, and the minimum version a client must have to sync.
+Both the schema version, and the minimum (native schema) version a client must have to sync.
 These two allow us to migrate the schema progressively, only locking out clients that are past a certain age, while letting users with devices which are only a single version behind sync.

 In order to keep compatibility while new versions of remerge add new features, we use an explicit list of required feature flags.
 A secondary list of optional